cecid/hermes-docs/docs/source/web_service_communication.rst

 Add partnership
 ---------------

 The AS2 Add Partnership web service is used by the application of the sending and receiving party to create partnership.
+For further details about AS2 partnership, please refer to :doc:`as2_partnership`.

 .. _as2-2-0-add-partnership-rest: